lenesk/sokolova.dk/participle-in-danish-in-the-adjective-function.md

 *Elena Sokolova, September 8 <sup>th</sup> 2021*

-I am pretty sure you have sometimes mumbled the ending in words like *stresset/stressende*; *vosket/voksende*, since such 'pairs' are occasionally confusing and look similar.
+I am pretty sure you have sometimes doubted about the endings in words like *stresset/stressende*; *vosket/voksende*, since such 'pairs' are occasionally confusing and look similar.
 In this blog post, you can learn about 'adjectives' which resemble verbs but are not verbs by their pure definition.

 ## Present participle (in Danish called præsens participium/langt participium)